shjonsd/Learn/Documents/EnviroMaster_Dashboard.md

 ![alt text](https://klappir-static.s3.amazonaws.com/img/learn/FuelDetails.png)

-This is a great tool for keeping track of how your goals for reducing your footprint are going and helps you spot opportunities for improvement.
+This is a great tool for keeping track of how your goals for reducing your footprint are going and spot opportunities for improvement.

 ![alt text](https://klappir-static.s3.amazonaws.com/img/learn/kona_med_tolvu_MINNI.png)